focusaurus/peterlyons.com/app/pages/code_conventions.md

 Follow [Oracle's Java Code Conventions][5] for formatting rules, etc.

-I prefer `Collection.isEmpty()` over `Collection.size() == 0` because it is more directly expressive of the intent
+I prefer `Collection.isEmpty()` over `Collection.size() == 0` because it is more directly expressive of the intent.

-Prefer java.util.List and the other collection classes to arrays.
+Prefer `java.util.List` and the other collection classes to arrays.
 In general they are easier to work with and convenient.
-Arrays have a tendency to be annoying in java and require System.arraycopy or java.util.Arrays methods.
+Arrays have a tendency to be annoying in java and require `System.arraycopy` or `java.util.Arrays` methods.

-Prefer returning an empty collection instead of null.
+Prefer returning an empty collection instead of `null`.
 Null requires the caller to explicitly check for it.
 If you return an empty collection, the calling code that handles non-empty and empty are the same.
 The caller can always call `isEmpty` and special case that as needed.

 When order of execution is not important (as is almost always the case in Java), imports should be sorted asciibetically (When In Doubt, Alphabetize).
 A blank line separating groups of related imports (standard java, each third party library, internal libraries, etc) are OK but I usually don't use them because the alphabetical sorting makes finding what the reader is looking for pretty easy already.